umd-mith/airwaves/README.md

 https://mith.umd.edu/airwaves/

 *airwaves* is built using [Gatsby] which is a *static* website generator written in [NodeJS].
-Even though the *airwaves* website is deployed as a set of static files to MITH's webserver, it relies on several other services during its *build* and *runtime*.
+Even though the website is deployed as a set of static files to MITH's webserver, it relies on several other services during its *build* and *runtime*.
 The *build* is a process that happens once when the site is deployed, and the *runtime* is the process run by your browser when you access the website.
 These services include:

 * [GitHub]: probably the site you are looking at now in your browser, and where the source code for the website is stored and versioned (*build*)
 * [Airtable]: a web accessible database where the audio and document metadata are curated. (*build*)